oroinc/documentation/backend/configuration/annotation/config-field.rst

 * **autoescape** - controls escaping of the value when rendered in the Merge table.
 Use 'false' to disable escaping for the field (i.e., RichText) or set the Twig 'escape' method to enable: 'html' (or true), 'html_attr', 'css', 'js', 'url'.

+* **immutable** *boolean* - is used to prohibit changing the merge association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 ``multicurrency``
 ~~~~~~~~~~~~~~~~~